-In a small company's local network, an IT technician suspects that there might be a Layer 2 loop occurring due to improper switch configuration.
-Which feature should be enabled on the company's network switches to prevent broadcasting loops and ensure efficient handling of network frames?
+In a small company's local network, an IT technician suspects that there might be a Layer 2 loop occurring because of improper switch configuration.
+Which feature should be enabled on the company's network switches to prevent broadcast storms and ensure efficient handling of network frames?

 Ask Bash